breakin/snestistics-homepage-staging/docs/tutorial-re2.md

 Next steps
 ==========
 At this point we've traced the data from what is displayed on screen, to the data in VRAM and all the way back to ROM.
 Maybe a bit surprisingly, there's no plain text strings stored but rather arrays of raw tile data.
-The developers probably decided that with so little text in the game, it's simpler to bake the text into tile data as part of the build/tooling, and save some run-time complexity.
+The developers probably decided that with so little text in the game, it's simpler to bake the text into tile data as part of the build/tooling to save some run-time complexity.
 A game with more text would surely add another run-time step where text encoded as 1- or 2-byte characters are transformed to 2*2 tile map words.

-In the next part we'll add the information we gathered to our snestistics labels file, and trace back one more step to see where the pointers to the "string definitions" data structures we just found come from!
+In the next part we'll add the information we gathered to our snestistics labels file, and trace back one more step to see where the pointers to the "string definition" data structures we just found come from!

 *To be continued...*